MGidi/www.hydroit.co.uk/_posts/2020-01-08-Scripting-and-automation-tasks-outsourcing.md

 And many more…

 <h3>What tools do you use?</h3>
 We believe in finding the right tool for the task, while trying to utilize existing assets and technologies the organization already have.
-The tools we mainly used so far are PowerShell, VBS, AutoIT, Microsoft SC Orchestrator, NetApp WorkFlow Automation (WFA), VisualCron,  Microsoft DSC, Windows GPO and more…
+The tools we mainly used so far are Ansible, Terraform, PowerShell, VBS, AutoIT, Microsoft SC Orchestrator, NetApp WorkFlow Automation (WFA), VisualCron, Azure DevOps,  Microsoft DSC, Windows GPO and more…